Persepolis: Apadana Palace coin hoard

 Gold Croeseid minted in the time of Darius, of the type of the eight Croeseids found in the Apadana hoard, c.
 545–520 BC.
 Light series: 8.07 g, Sardis mint.

 Type of the Aegina stater found in the Apadana hoard, 550–530 BC.
 Obverse: Sea turtle with large pellets down centre.
 Reverse: incuse square punch with eight sections.

 Type of the Abdera coin found in the Apadana hoard, c.
 540/35–520/15 BC.
 Obverse: Griffin seated left, raising paw.
 Reverse: Quadripartite incuse square.

 The Apadana hoard is a hoard of coins that were discovered under the stone boxes containing the foundation tablets of the Apadana Palace in Persepolis.
-The coins were discovered in excavations in 1933 by Erich Schmidt, in two deposits, each deposit under the two deposition boxes that were found.
+The coins were discovered in excavations in 1933 by Erich Schmidt, in two deposits, each under one of the two deposition boxes.
 The deposition of this hoard is dated to c.
 515 BC.
-The coins consisted in eight gold lightweight Croeseids, a tetradrachm of Abdera, a stater of Aegina and three double-sigloi from Cyprus.
+The coins consisted of eight gold lightweight Croeseids, a tetradrachm of Abdera, a stater of Aegina and three double-sigloi from Cyprus.
 The Croeseids were found in very fresh condition, confirming that they had been recently minted under Achaemenid rule.
-The deposit did not have any Darics and Sigloi, which also suggests strongly that these coins typical of Achaemenid coinage only started to be minted later, after the foundation of the Apadana Palace.
+The deposit did not include any Darics and Sigloi, which strongly suggests that these coins typical of Achaemenid coinage only started to be minted later, after the foundation of the Apadana Palace.